abrarhaque98/Team_5/README.md

 ## Purpose
 - This project forecasts stock exchange index prices based on real GDP per capita and inflation for a given index's country.
 The stock exchanges that we are looking at include: the New York Stock Exchange, NASDAQ, Hong Kong Stock Exchange, Shanghai Stock Exchange, Tokyo Stock Exchange, Euronext, Shenzhen Stock Exchange, Toronto Stock Exchange, National Stock Exchange of India, Frankfut Stock Exchange, Korea Exchange, SIX Swiss Exchange, Taiwan Stock Exchange, and Johannesburg Stock Exchange.
-- We chose to analyze stock exchanges index data because we are interested in understanding factors that influence fluctuations in the pricing.
+- We chose to analyze stock exchange index data because we are interested in understanding factors that influence fluctuations in the pricing.
 This analysis will use historical data to predict an index's closing price based on macroeconimic factors.
 It will be important to see how historical trends compare to actual current trends in a post-pandemic environment with rising inflation and economic stress globally.
 - Our data was sourced from Kaggle and World Bank: indexInfo - Kaggle, indexProcessed - Kaggle, Inflation - World Bank, GDP Inflator - World Bank, Nominal GDP - World Bank, Population - World Bank.
 - From our analysis, we hope to gain a better understanding of how macroeconomic factors influence a stock exchange index's closing prices.